esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 You have successfully joined the node mongooseim2@localhost to the cluster with node member mongooseim@localhost
 ```

-In order to skip the question you can use `-f` which will perform the action without any warning and interaction.
+In order to skip the question you can add option `-f` which will perform the action
+without displaying the warning and waiting for the confirmation.

 ### Leaving cluster